fengalin/raspdac-on-osmc/README.md

 ```
 Note: I submitted a [pull request](https://github.com/herrnst/script.xbmc.lcdproc/pull/42)
 to the LCDProc addon in order to be able to control this behaviour from the addon's settings.
+I'll explain how to activate the option when the pull request is released.

 ## <a name='conf_web_server'></a>Use a mobile device interface to control the media center
 Kodi comes with a web server that allows managing some of its features from